Equipment Kit

 Main Camera Bodies

-Nikon Z 8: One of the best all-around cameras ever made.
+Nikon Z 8 [Buy it: Amazon]: One of the best all-around cameras ever made.
 This is my primary camera.

 Nikon Z 7ii [Buy it: Amazon]: The second version of Nikon’s Z 7 series has better autofocus than the original, great dynamic range and produces beautiful files.
-There are a few changes that I’d make to the camera to make it perfect, but there isn’t a perfect camera.
+I seldom use this camera.
+The Z 8 is my preference.

 Point and Shoot Camera